CodeJoshCode/lrnr/README.md

 Why waste your learning energy on thinking about when to revisit a topic or practice your skills?
 Or finding the relevant notes and picking some practice problems?
 This adds up, a lot.
 By the time I'm all set up to do something, I often am out of energy.
 Then I get discouraged because I didn't "do" anything "productive".

 No longer.
-I find that my best learning happens when I write notes on paper and do practice problems, I learn best.
+My best learning happens when I write notes on paper and do practice problems.
 I find this to be a difficult system to manage.
 Multiple notebooks, difficulties balancing digital and paper information, etc. Because of that, I have trouble revisiting the information and I inevidentably lose the skills I grind so hard for because I don't have a system for offloading the management of my learning so I can just LEARN and REINFORCE.

 Time efficiency and long term proficiency are the goals of any learning endeaver.
 These are the primary advantages of a spaced learning based approach.
-Another advantage is that by spending less time per session than my usual ad hoc approach, the learning process will have a greater variety, which helps curve boredom.
+Another advantage is that by spending less time per session than my usual ad hoc approach, the learning process will have a greater variety and specificity, which helps curve boredom.

 Most online solutions fit only some of my needs.
 I decided to make my own so I could solve my own learning difficulties in a way that way intuitive to me.
 So here it is, plain and simple: